genesiscommunitysuccess/docs/docs/04_web/12_forms/02_forms-filters.md

 ## Configure form using UI schema

-You can also provide a `UISchema` to the `filter` in order to customise which fields should be displayed in the filter forms.
+You can provide a `UISchema` to the `filter` in order to customise which fields should be displayed in the filter forms.
 The **schema.ts** file should be in the same folder as the file where you define the class of your route.
 In the example below, we set only the fields `QUANTITY` and `SIDE`.

 ```ts
 export const sampleUISchema = {